Julie Christensen: Early career, the Divine Horsemen

 More than three decades after the original Divine Horsemen dissolved, the band reformed.
-A new album called "Hot Rise of an Ice Cream Phoenix" was released in 2021.
+A new double LP album called Hot Rise of an Ice Cream Phoenix was released in 2021, followed by another double album called Bitter End of a Sweet Night in October 2023.
+Both were released by Larry Hardy on In the Red Records.

 Leonard Cohen

 Three months after she left the Divine Horsemen, she was approached by Roscoe Beck about working as a backup vocalist on an upcoming Leonard Cohen tour.
 Christensen excelled during her audition with Cohen's band—with her mother on piano, she had sung Leonard Cohen songs since she was a child.
 Next, she met with Cohen.
-He pointed out over lunch that the tour would be grueling, and Christensen responded with stories regarding the years she'd spent on tour with the Divine Horsemen, playing at venues such as CBGB and the Cathay de Grande.
+He pointed out over lunch that the tour would be grueling, and Christensen responded with stories regarding the years she had spent on tour with the Divine Horsemen, playing at venues such as CBGB and the Cathay de Grande.
 Cohen was reportedly charmed.
-She and Perla Batalla began a 7-month tour as back-up singers for Cohen in March 1988, and continued to tour with him off and on for the next six years.
+Perla Batalla and she began a seven-month tour as back-up singers for Cohen in March 1988, and continued to tour with him off and on for the next six years.